-Content based image retrieval (CBIR), the task of recovering images using visual features, has became an active research field since the early nineties [19, 25, 15, 9].
+Content based image retrieval (CBIR), the task of recovering images using visual features, has became an active research field since the early nineties [18, 24, 15, 9].
 Typically, a query for a CBIR system consist of a visual example similar to the desired image and the task is to find, within the collection, images similar to such a visual example.
-However, this sort of query is unnatural, since most of the time we would like to retrieve images by specifying queries in natural language ($images\ of\ a\ tiger,\ grass\ and\ water$), or even combining a sample image and natural language statements ($images\ of\ brown\ cows\ like\ this\ image$).
+However, this sort of querying is unnatural, since most of the time we would like to retrieve images by specifying queries in natural language (images of a tiger, grass and water), or even combining a sample image and natural language statements (images of brown cows like in this photograph).
 In consequence, it was recognized that in order to improve CBIR systems we would need to incorporate semantic information into the CBIR task.
 This semantic information generally consist of textual keywords (semantic descriptors, words, labels) indicating some semantic properties of the image.

 Manually incorporating semantic information into images is both: expensive (in terms of human-hour costs) and subjective (due to the annotator criteria).

-Therefore, recently there is an increasing research interest on automatically assigning semantic information into images.
-The task of assigning semantic descriptors to image is known as image annotation or image labeling.
+Therefore, recently there is an increasing interest on automatically assigning semantic information to images.
+The task of assigning semantic descriptors to images is known as image annotation or image labeling.
 There are two ways of approaching this problem: at image level or at region level.
 In the first case, often called weakly labeling, keywords are assigned to the entire image as an unit, not specifying which words are related to which objects within the image.
 In the second approach, which can be conceived as an object recognition task, the assignment of annotations is at region level within each image, providing a one-to-one correspondence between words and regions.
 This later approach is the one we considered in this work, since we believe that region-level semantics are more useful for discovering relationships between semantic concepts and visual objects within an image collection.